-- Individual therapists who might understand Adult ADHD but lack the ability to provide couple therapy in an equitable fashion, one that does not simply recruit the partner as a “helper” to the ADHD partner.
+- Individual therapists who might understand Adult ADHD but lack the ability to provide couple therapy in an equitable fashion.
+That is, one that does not simply recruit the partner as a “helper” to the ADHD partner.

 - Therapists of any type who underestimate the role of neurobiology in dysfunctional behaviors and couple dynamics.

 The results?
-Clients might seem to improve functioning for a while; but the minute therapy stops, all progress stops, too.
+Clients might seem to improve functioning for a while.
+The minute therapy stops, however, all progress stops, too.

 That’s the best-case scenario.
 What is the worst case?